Jennifer-Rajkumar/Paradise-Point/README.md

 database command:\
 create database paradise;\
-refer database folder for sql queries
+refer database folder for sql queries\
+give build path for jar files in lib folder

 When user creates an account, he/she is consider as 'USER' by default \
 The unlogged users can access the party page(/party) and login page(/login)